enlightware/nabo-rs/README.md

 ## Overview

-nabo is a fast K Nearest Neighbour library for low-dimensional spaces.
+nabo is a fast K Nearest Neighbour (KNN) library for low-dimensional spaces.
 It is a re-implementation in pure Rust of the [C++ library of the same name](https://github.com/ethz-asl/libnabo) by its [original author](http://stephane.magnenat.net).
 This work has been sponsored by [Enlightware GmbH](https://enlightware.ch).